bbauska/CSS3-Reference/README.md

 4. Any circumstance that creates division by zero makes the value invalid.

-There's one more notable limitation: whitespace is *required* to either side of the + and - operators, while it is not for &ast; and /.
-This avoids ambiguity with respect to numeric values, which can be negative.
+<p>There's one more notable limitation: whitespace is *required* to either
+side of the + and - operators, while it is not for &ast; and /.
+This avoids ambiguity with respect to numeric values, which can be negative.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-16-1">2.16.
 Variable Values</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-As this book was being finished in early 2018, a new capability was being added to CSS.
+<p>As this book was being finished in early 2018, a new capability was
+being added to CSS.
 The technical term for this is *custom properties*, even though what these really do is create (sort of) variables in your CSS.
-They do not, contrary to their name, create special CSS properties, in the sense of properties like color or font.
+They do not, contrary to their name, create special CSS properties, in the sense of properties like color or font.</p>

-Custom properties are defined by giving a custom identifier a value, like this:
+<p>Custom properties are defined by giving a custom identifier a value, like this:</p>

 <pre>
 <b>html</b> {